 My name is Hank Shaw.
 I write.
 I fish.
 I dig earth, forage, raise plants, live for food and kill wild animals.
 I drink Balvenie, Barolo or Budweiser with equal relish and wish I owned a large swath of land I could play on.
 I spend my days thinking about new ways to cook and eat anything that walks, flies, swims, crawls, skitters, jumps – or grows.
 I am the omnivore who has solved his dilemma.
 This is my story.

 Honest food is what I’m seeking.
 Nothing packaged, nothing in a box, nothing wrapped in plastic.
 I eat meat, and I’m not keen on factory farms, so I either hunt it myself or buy it from real people who raise animals humanely.
-Other than pork fat for charcuterie and the occasional hog jowl, I have not bought meat or fish for our home more than a handful of times since 2005.
+Other than pork fat for charcuterie and the occasional octopus, I have not bought meat or fish for our home more than a handful of times since 2005.
 I am a constant forager, angler, hunter, gardener and fan of farmer’s markets, and eating locally and making good food from scratch is what I do.
 Seasonality rules my diet: In winter, I would rather eat a well-cooked turnip than asparagus from Chile.

 I am especially interested in those meats and veggies that people don’t eat much any more, like pigeons or shad or cardoons.
 I have nothing against good grass-fed beef or a head of lettuce, it’s just that others are doing just fine writing about those foods.
 I’m trying to walk a less-traveled path.